 - Git – for version control

 - npm – Node Package Manager (yes, we’re installing package managers with package managers.
-Welcome to 2017!
+Welcome to current year!

 - Brackets – my current text editor of choice.
 Feel free to install Atom, VSC, or alternative instead or in addition to Brackets

 - f.lux – Night Shift for your Mac.
 Save your eyes!

 - Firefox – a front end dev should have all the major browsers installed